 To test whether the animals’ vision had been restored, the researchers placed the mice in cages consisting of two rooms.
 The floor of one of the rooms was electrified at random points in time.
 Preceding each electric shock, the team flashed a warning light.
 To avoid the shock, the mouse had to see the light flash and move to the adjoining room.

 Going beyond expectations, the procedure managed to restore sight in almost half of the mice with end-stage retinal degeneration.
 Such significant success was due to the researchers’ choice of cells.
-Previous work has used retinal cells rather than the differential retinal tissue used in this study.
-Takahashi explains:
+Previous work has

 “The photoreceptors in the 3-D structure can develop to form more mature, organized morphology, and therefore may respond better to light.
 From our data, the post-transplantation retina can respond to light already at 1 month in mice, but since the human retina takes a longer time to mature, it may take 5-6 months for the transplanted retina to start responding to light.”